berkeman/berkeman.github.io/_posts/2020-06-01-inputworkdirresult.markdown

 same as the one returned the first time, when the job was actually built.

-The Accelerator finds pre-build jobs in an instant, because each job stores a hash digest of the job's source code.
+The Accelerator finds pre-built jobs in an instant, because each job stores a hash digest of the job's source code.
 The hash digest together with input parameters is a unique identifier of a job.

-If a build script is fetching pre-build jobs instead of building new ones, it actually validates all processing from input to output.
+If a build script is fetching pre-built jobs instead of building new ones, it actually validates all processing from input to output.
 A re-build, on the other hand, is a sign saying that something has been modified since last run.
 Storing and looking up jobs saves time while